Doordashcon/Grants-Program/applications/application-template-copy.md

 - Built on Substrate, escrow pallet initially support assets from Polkadot parachains (via XCM) with support for external chains (via bridges) in the near future.

-- Funds are held in 2-of-3 multi-sig accounts, requiring buyer/seller/arbitrator consensus for release.
+- Funds are held in 2-of-3 multi-sig accounts, requiring buyer and seller and/or arbitrator consensus for release.

 *Arbitration Mechanism*

 - DAO Governance: Staked $RAMP holders vote on disputes, with votes weighted by stake size.

-- Slashing: Arbitrators acting maliciously lose 50% of their stake.
+- Slashing: Arbitrators acting maliciously lose some of their stake.

 - Auto-Refund: If seller doesn’t confirm/reject payment within 1Era, a dispute case is issued.